Lloyd Chadburn

 Lloyd Vernon "Chad" Chadburn DSO & Bar, DFC (21 August 1919 – 13 June 1944) was a Canadian World War II fighter pilot.

 Biography

-Birth
+Early life

-Lloyd Chadburn was born in Montreal, Quebec on 21 August 1919, later moving with his parents to Oshawa, Ontario as an infant.
+Lloyd Chadburn was born in Montreal, Quebec, on 21 August 1919, later moving with his parents to Oshawa, Ontario, as an infant.
 He grew up there and in Aurora.
+He attended Aurora Public School and Aurora High School and completed his secondary education at Northern secondary school.
 He worked as a bank clerk at the Bank of Toronto and as a salesman for the Red Rose Tea Company.